 Hydro electric is the most efficient and saves the most money in the long run, although, again, with a fairly large trade-off.
 If one is considering the use of an already existing dam, this is a fair statement, however the building of new dams is not only inefficient, it is detrimental.

 Solar is the most affordable option.
-However it is important to weigh the cost of upgrades against the practicality of usage.
+However it is important to know how to maintain your home`s solar panels, and also to weigh the cost of upgrades against the practicality of usage.
 For example, if you are building a new home, implementing solar panels or roof tiles into the plans makes far more sense than retrofitting an older home.
 There are extremely simple and inexpensive modular fittings that make more sense for such a project, laying the panels on an existing roof structure rather than tying it in.

 Cleanliness: Green, Clean Energy